alexandrualexan-wq/OrderProcessingService/README.md

 ## Resiliency and Retry Logic

-The application uses Polly, a .NET resilience and transient-fault-handling library, to implement retry logic for key operations.
+The application uses Polly, a .NET resilience and transient-fault-handling library, to implement advanced resiliency patterns.

 ### Retry Policies:

 *   **Dapr Pub/Sub Publishing**: The `OrderService` uses an exponential backoff retry policy when publishing messages to Dapr.
 This helps to handle transient network issues when communicating with the Dapr sidecar.
 *   **Database Operations**: All services use a simple retry policy with increasing delays for database operations.
-This is to demonstrate the pattern, even though the in-memory database is unlikely to have transient faults.

-These retry policies help to make the application more resilient to transient failures and improve the overall reliability of the system.
+### Circuit Breaker:

+*   A circuit breaker policy is implemented for all database operations and for Dapr pub/sub calls.
+If a certain number of consecutive failures occur, the circuit will open for a configured period, and subsequent calls will fail immediately without attempting to connect to the database or Dapr.
+This prevents the application from overwhelming a struggling downstream service.

+### Fallback:

+*   The `OrderService` implements a fallback policy for Dapr pub/sub calls.
+If a message fails to be published after all retries, the fallback policy will be executed, which logs the error.

+## Idempotency

+The subscriber services (`ShippingService` and `NotificationService`) are designed to be idempotent.
+This means that if they receive the same message more than once, they will not process it multiple times.
+This is achieved by checking if a record for the given order ID already exists in the database before creating a new one.

+## Dead-letter Queue

+The Dapr pub/sub component is configured with a `deadLetterTopic`.
+If a message fails to be processed by a subscriber after all retries, Dapr will send the message to the `dead-letter-queue` topic.
+The subscriber services have a dedicated endpoint to handle messages from this queue, which currently just logs the message.
+In a real-world scenario, you would have a separate process to monitor the dead-letter queue and take appropriate action, such as re-processing the message or notifying an administrator.

 ## Redis Configuration